bslatkin/neural-net/README.md

-Basic neural network code to understand the limits of pure-Python performance.
+Basic neural network code to understand the limits of Python performance for an HPC workload.

 To run the XOR model that shows the pieces are generally working properly: